Lyther/Lecture-Notes/README.md

 ## Embedded System

-1. Lecture notes of Chapter6.
-Memory.
+1. Lecture notes of Chapter6 and Chapter8.

 2. I may upload lab assignments to the github later.